adammckinski/A-Governed-Zero-Trust-AI-Gateway/README.md

 ### Nginx Proxy Manager

 Nginx Proxy Manager serves as the reverse proxy and TLS termination layer.
-The critical control is Nginx auth_request, which forces an authorization check with Authelia before traffic reaches OpenWebUI.
+The critical control is Nginx `auth_request`, which forces an authorization check with Authelia before traffic reaches OpenWebUI.

 ### Authelia